socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 ```

 ##### Notes
 `recordid` - A record ID or primary key for the record.
-This number should be unique.
+This value should be unique.
 You are free to submit a string in any format as long as it uniquely identifies the record in your system.
 If you have concerns and would like to discuss alternative approaches, please contact us.

 ### Probation Program Pipeline Critical Elements
-In addition to the Data Verification Prerequisites, the
-following elements must be included in every Probation
+The following elements must be included in every Probation
 record:

 * sentencingcounty